Perfusion on

 An expert in intelligent control and AI, Rafael brings advanced algorithmic thinking to life within our platform.
 From ultra-low-flow stability to adaptive system responses, his work ensures that the machine intelligently supports even the most sensitive and demanding perfusion protocols.

 We are two engineers from ETH Zurich, united by a shared mission: to bring intelligent, user-centric perfusion technology into the hands of clinicians and researchers.
-Together, we combine deep engineering expertise with a clinical mindset—designing tools that don’t just perform, but enable progress in transplantation, and experimental medicine.
-We collaborate with practitioners and medical research teams within Switzerland and the EU, and our advisory team is headed by Professor Christopher Onder, ETH Zürich.
+Together, we combine deep engineering expertise with a clinical mindset — designing tools that don’t just perform, but enable progress in transplantation and experimental medicine.
+We collaborate with practitioners and medical research teams within Switzerland and the EU, and our research group is headed by Professor Christopher Onder, ETH Zurich.